 In 2021, the NFPF received a loan from Bank of America in the amount of \$51,479 under the Paycheck Protection Program established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The loan is subject to a note dated 4/2/21.
-The NFPF applied for and has been notified that \$51,479 in eligible expenditures for payroll and other expenses described in the CARES Act has been forgiven.
+The NFPF was notified that \$51,479 in eligible expenditures for payroll and other expenses described in the CARES Act has been forgiven.
 Loan forgiveness is reflected as Other Income in the accompanying statement of activities.
 There is no remaining loan balance.